Program Code: COWD 101

 Program Length: 17 weeks

 The Horticultural Technician Pre-Apprenticeship Program at Humber College is a tuition-free program funded by the Government of Canada that is designed as a transition step for women seeking an apprenticeship in the horticultural trades.
+Training is followed by a work placement of 8 to 12 weeks for those students who attend all training and fully participate in employment prep workshops, including submission of all required materials.

 This program prepares women who have a keen interest in the skilled trades for employment in the landscape sector and provides both academic and practical training.
 It stresses practical skills through applied study at our on-site construction laboratory and greenhouse, as well as the Humber Arboretum.